lean0mar/lean0mar/README.md

 On my GitHub profile, you will find a variety of projects I have worked on, from small experiments to larger and more complete projects.
 Here are some examples:

--   [Recipe Explorer](https://github.com/lean0mar/recipe-explorer): A web application that allows users to explore, search, and manage recipes, integrating local recipes and external sources through the Spoonacular API.
-Built with React, TypeScript, Node.js, and MongoDB, featuring a modern, responsive design with TailwindCSS.
+-   [Recipe Explorer](https://github.com/lean0mar/recipe-explorer): This web application enables users to explore, search, and manage recipes.
+It integrates local favorites and external sources through the Spoonacular API.
+Built with React, TypeScript, Node.js, and MongoDB, it features a modern, responsive design using TailwindCSS.

--   [JobPortalX](https://github.com/Lean0mar/JobPortalX): The final project, named "JobPortalX," is a job portal that utilizes technologies such as React, Redux, Node.js, Express, Sequelize, among others.
-It allows users to search, filter, and sort job listings, authenticate using local or third-party credentials, process secure payments, leave reviews, and store data locally.
+-   [JobPortalX](https://github.com/Lean0mar/JobPortalX): As my capstone project, "JobPortalX" is a job portal built with React, Redux, Node.js, Express, and Sequelize.
+It supports searching, filtering, and sorting job listings, authentication via local or third-party services, secure payment processing, leaving reviews, and local data storage.
 The project also includes an admin panel and a notification system.

-I am always looking for opportunities to improve my skills and learn new things, so I would love to receive feedback and suggestions on any projects you find on my profile.
+I am continuously seeking opportunities to enhance my skills and learn new technologies.
+I would greatly appreciate your feedback and suggestions on any projects you explore on my profile.

 <br>
 <br>